jeungmin-LEE/recomb_vus_prioritization/README.md

 - ***`AF_internal`: Internal cohort allele frequency.***
   In the sample dataset, `AF_internal` is set to missing (NA) because it depends on the user’s own cohort VCF/BGEN and cannot be computed from ClinVar or external reference files alone.
-  When applying MM-PathPredict to your own data, you should calculate `AF_internal` from your cohort genotypes and merge it into the input table if needed.
+  When applying MM-PathPredict to your own data, you should calculate `AF_patient` from your cohort genotypes and merge it into the input table if needed.

 ## Output